wiired24/8BitScraper/README.md

 # 8BitScraper
-8BitScraper is a Retro Video Game Box Art Web Scraper built in Python
+8BitScraper is a retro video game box art web scraper built in Python